Upper respiratory tract infection: Cough medicine

 No good evidence exists for or against the effectiveness of over-the-counter cough medications for reducing coughing in adults or children.
 Children under 2 years old should not be given any type of cough or cold medicine due to the potential for life-threatening side effects.
 In addition, according to the American Academy of Pediatrics, the use of cough medicine to relieve cough symptoms should be avoided in children under 4 years old, and the safety is questioned for children under 6 years old.

 Decongestants

 According to a Cochrane review, a single oral dose of nasal decongestant in the common cold is modestly effective for the short-term relief of congestion in adults; however, data on the use of decongestants in children are insufficient.
 Therefore, decongestants are not recommended for use in children under 12 years of age with the common cold.
 Oral decongestants are also contraindicated in patients with hypertension, coronary artery disease, and history of bleeding strokes.

 Mucolytics

 Mucolytics such as acetylcysteine and carbocystine are widely prescribed for upper and lower respiratory tract infection without chronic broncho-pulmonary disease.
 However, in 2013 a Cochrane review reported their efficacy to be limited.
-Acetylcystine is considered to be safe for the children older than 2 years.
+Acetylcysteine is considered to be safe for the children older than 2 years.